 There are a few settings that you need to take care of when photographing the comets.
 It is quite similar to photographing the stars in the night sky.

 - Set the camera to manual mode so you have control over the settings.
-You can play around with the settings depending on the results of the test shots and change in light conditions.
+You can play around with the settings depending on the results of the test shots and changes in light conditions.

 - Set the lens to manual focus.
 Be at the location early and focus on a bright star or a distant light manually.
 You can do this accurately by zooming in on the brightest star or planet on live-view.

-- Since comets are not point objects and are fuzzy looking, it can be quite tricky to focus accurately on them.
+- Since comets are not pointed objects and are fuzzy looking, it can be quite tricky to focus accurately on them.
 So it is best to focus on a bright star or planet in the sky.

 - Take a test shot of the stars and check for focus in the resulting image by zooming in at 100%.
 If there are focus issues, correct focus and test again.

 - Leave the focus locked at this point and recompose to frame for the comet.

 - Use a cable or remote release to release the shutter.
 If you do not have a release, use the timer delay in the camera to avoid a camera shake.

 - If you are using a DSLR, use the mirror lock-up feature to avoid a camera shake.